Rēzekne: Eastern Latvia's Center of Creative Services "Zeimuļs"

 The Eastern Latvia's Center of Creative Services "Zeimuļs" houses classes of interest and non-formal education for children and youth.

 The opening of the center was on 1 September 2012.
 The architects were Rasa Kalniņa and Māris Krumiņš who used Latvian ethnographic motifs in their design.
 The main construction materials are concrete, glass, metal and wood.
 It is the largest building with a green roof in the Baltic countries.
 The towers offer one of the best views in Rezekne, over the Castle Hill and the historical center of the city.

 The centre of culture "Gors"

 The multifunctional culture centre "Gors" (The Embassy of Latgale) was opened in 2013.
 In addition to the main 1000-seat concert hall, it includes a 220-seat concert hall, Registration of marriages hall, exhibition space, repetition halls and a restaurant.
 The centre is used for a variety of purposes, including concerts, conferences, film, ballet and theatre.

+Scientific centers

+Rēzekne Academy of Technology is one of the higher education institutes and research centers of Latvia.
+It has three faculties, namely, faculty of education, languages, and design, faculty of engineering and faculty of economics and management.
+Rēzekne Academy of Technology offers study programs at the Bachelor's, Master's and Doctoral levels.